rust-lang/book/nostarch/chapter04.md

 }                      // this scope is now over, and s is no longer valid
 ```

-A variable and the scope in which it is valid
+Listing -1: A variable and the scope in which it is valid

 In other words, there are two important points in time here: